 My partner and I come from very different backgrounds and my first few years as a rookie member of his family taught me so much.

 Early in our relationship as we struggled to balance our responsibilities of work and school with our strong pull to share time with family during the holidays, my now-husband and I were often the last of the six siblings (plus spouses and grandchildren) to arrive at family gatherings.
 Holidays were always hosted at my in-laws’ tiny home in the small rural community they lived out their lives.
 Often, by the time we rolled in (after a day of grueling travel) we had missed the holiday meal and the dessert table was completely ravaged.
-Mycup of coffee next to a plate of cookies. mother-in-law, a master of nuanced communication and a deeply loving human, began a ritual in year two that continued until the end of her life.
+My mother-in-law, a master of nuanced communication and a deeply loving human, began a ritual in year two that continued until the end of her life.

 She knew my favorite cookies were her homemade Mexican Wedding Cakes, an anchor to my own holiday memories.
 Each year, she would plate a few of these fragile and buttery delights, wrap them in plastic and tuck them away from the early waves of hungry guests.
 Each year as we hugged hello she would whisper where my personal cookie stash was waiting, untouched.
 The impact of her gesture made me feel seen and welcomed into that huge and chaotic family, but the largest take-away for me was that no matter the hour, I was expected and that a place had been made for me.